Intel Corporation

 Intel CorporationIntel Corporation (NASDAQ: INTC) is an American multinational semiconductor chip maker corporation headquartered in Santa Clara, California, United States.
 You know Intel is processors.
 But Intel do so much more.
 Intel also offers FPGAs, SoCs, CPLDs, and complementary technologies, such as power solutions, to provide high value solutions to customers worldwide.
 Intel innovates at the boundaries of technology to make amazing experiences possible for business and society, and for every person on Earth.
 Throughout their proud history, Intel has continuously expanded the reach, influence and power of computing to improve people’s everyday lives.
 With more than 100,000 employees in 63 countries and customers in over 120 countries, Intel’s products and services create the foundation for limitless invention.
 Intel has transformed from a company that primarily served the PC industry, to one now also powering the majority of the world’s data centers, connecting hundreds of millions of mobile and Internet of Things devices, and helping to secure and protect enterprise and government IT systems.
 Intel’s manufacturing advantage – fueled by their pursuit of Moore’s Law – lets Intel continuously pushes the limits of performance and functionality and expand what experiences can be made possible.

 Intel Core CPUIntel is the world’s largest and highest valued semiconductor chip maker, based on revenue.
 It is the inventor of the x86 series of microprocessors, the processors found in most personal computers.
 Intel Corporation, founded on July 18, 1968, is a portmanteau of Integrated Electronics (the fact that “intel” is the term for intelligence information was also quite suitable).Intel also makes motherboard chipsets, network interface controllers and integrated circuits, flash memory, graphic chips, embedded processors and other devices related to communications and computing.
 Founded by semiconductor pioneers Robert Noyce and Gordon Moore and widely associated with the executive leadership and vision of Andrew Grove, Intel combines advanced chip design capability with a leading-edge manufacturing capability.
+Intel was an early developer of SRAM and DRAM memory chips, which represented the majority of its business until 1981.
+Although Intel created the world’s first commercial microprocessor chip in 1971, it was not until the success of the personal computer (PC) that this became its primary business.
+During the 1990s, Intel invested heavily in new microprocessor designs fostering the rapid growth of the computer industry.
+During this period Intel became the dominant supplier of microprocessors for PCs, and was known for aggressive and sometimes illegal tactics in defense of its market position, particularly against Advanced Micro Devices (AMD), as well as a struggle with Microsoft for control over the direction of the PC industry.

 Products: